SimGus/Chatette/README.md

 @[toilet#plural]
     toilets
 ```

+The *Chatito* version is arguably easier to read, but the *Chatette* version is shorter, which may be very useful when dealing with lots of data.

 Beware that, as always with machine learning, having too much data may cause your models to perform less well because of overfitting.